-Despite that their sound was somewhat influenced by Ventures, Beatles and other Western groups, group sounds were in its essence still very Japanese and did not digest the new 8 beats rhythm from the West, and their technique was amateurish.
-Therefore, the boom disappeared promptly at the beginning of the 1970.
+Despite that their sound was somewhat influenced by Ventures, Beatles and other Western groups, group sounds were in their essence still very Japanese and did not digest the new 8 beats rhythm from the West, and their technique was amateurish.
+Therefore, the boom disappeared promptly at the beginning of the 1970s.

-At the end of the 1960s I was rather interested in the emergence of college folks.
+At the end of the 1960s I was rather fascinated by the emergence of college folks.
 They took their model from the American folk singers such as Brothers Four, PPM and Bob Dylan.
-Many singers and groups sang American songs such as "Blown in the wind" with translated texts, but they also started to make their own songs.
-"Bara ga saita" (A rose bloomed) by Mike Maki in 1966 was the first Japanese made folk song hit, though it was not very sophisticated.
-Ryoko Moriyama composed "Kono hiroi nohara ippai" (Full in this wide field) in 1967 and nowadays I sometimes play it with the string quartet version.
+Many singers and groups sang American songs such as "Blown in the wind" with translated lyrics, but they also started to make their own songs.
+"Bara ga saita" (A rose bloomed) by Mike Maki in 1966 was the first Japan-made folk song hit, though it was not very sophisticated.
+Ryoko Moriyama composed "Kono hiroi nohara ippai" (Full in this wide field) in 1967 and nowadays I sometimes play it with the arrangement for string quartet.

 "Aoi Tori" by The Tigers from the film "The world is waiting for us"

 in a beautiful island.

 However, you will fly into the sky

 though I love you so much.

 I put a small happiness on my hand.

 Therefore please don't fly away....

 A red rose blooms in the somber garden of mine.